What is domiciliary care?

 Read more about different options for paying for home care:

 In Northern Ireland and Scotland, personal care is free to those aged over 65 who have been assessed by their local authority as needing it.
-This support is not means-tested, so regardless of your financial position, contact your local council if you think you would benefit from extra support at home.
+This support is not means-tested, so regardless of your financial position, contact your local council (or your local Health and Social Care Trust in Northern Ireland) if you think you would benefit from extra support at home.
 Charges may still apply for non-personal care services, such as day care, meals and alarms.

 Care Information Scotland is a useful resource of information about care services for older people living in Scotland.